-“_I got them curriculum writin' blues_ _Those low-down curriculum writin' blues_ _I done been editorially corrected And I feel lower than my shoes.
+“I got them curriculum writin’ blues Those low-down curriculum writin’ blues I done been editorially corrected And I feel lower than my shoes.
 I gotta rewrite five activites Gotta rewrite them...”
 Read full tasting note

 “So last year I was so happy with myself for sipping this down and I went ahead and bought another box the other day, I guess I must like it more than I am willing to admit.
 It helps if you use a...”
 Read full tasting note

 “I’ve let this cool for nearly half an hour now, and it smells like buttery dough and tastes like shortbread.
 OMG.
 This is seriously so good.
 This is what I expected from the S&V Almond tea,...”
 Read full tasting note

 The holidays and freshly baked cookies just seem to go together.
 Every steaming cup of this naturally caffeine free blend releases the inviting aroma of sugar cookies straight from the oven!
 Like all Celestial Seasonings teas, Sugar Cookie Sleigh Ride has no refined sweeteners or added sugars—just the delicious taste and healthful goodness of 100% natural ingredients.

 Ingredients: Milk thistle, roasted barley, orange peel, natural sugar cookie flavor with other natural flavors and vanilla bean.

 Rudolf's Sleigh RideClipper